-Emigration of children to urban areas can protect parents against depressionDecember 3rd, 2012 in Psychology & Psychiatry /
+Emigration of children to urban areas can protect parents against depressionDecember 3, 2012 in Medicine & Health / Psychology & Psychiatry

 Parents whose children move far away from home are less likely to become depressed than parents with children living nearby, according to a new study of rural districts in Thailand.
 The study, led by scientists at King's College London, suggests that children who migrate to urban areas are more likely to financially support their parents, which may be a factor for lower levels of depression.